 The coverage of this chapter is no longer restricted to industrial companies, and the determination of the net worth would not be relevant for assessing whether a company is a sick company.

-The 2013 Act does not recognise the role of all stakeholders in the revival and rehabilitation of a sick company, and provisions predominantly revolve around secured creditors.
-The fact that the 2013 Act recognises the presence of unsecured creditors, is felt only at the time of the approval of the scheme of revival and rehabilitation.
-In accordance with the requirement of section 253 of the 2013
+The 2013 Act does not recognize the role of all stakeholders in the revival and rehabilitation of a sick company, and provisions predominantly revolve around secured creditors.
+The fact that the 2013 Act recognizes the presence of unsecured creditors, is felt only at the time of the approval of the scheme of revival and rehabilitation.
+In accordance with the requirement of section 253 of 2013

 Act, a company is assessed to be sick on a demand by the secured creditors of a company representing 50% or more of its outstanding amount of debt under the following circumstances:

-To speed up the revival and rehabilitation process, the 2013 Act provides a one year time period for the finalisation of the rehabilitation plan.
+To speed up the revival and rehabilitation process, the 2013 Act provides a one year time period for the finalization of the rehabilitation plan.

 Overview of the process

-• Once a company is assessed to be a sick company , an application could be made to the Tribunal under section 254 of the 2013
+2. Once a company is assessed to be a sick company, an application could be made to the Tribunal under section 254 of 2013

 — Financial reconstruction